pschaus/book_lepl1402/source/part4.rst

 Observer
 ==========

-In computer science, it is considered a good practice to have a loose coupling between objects (the opposite is generally called a spagetti code).
+In computer science, it is considered a good practice to have a loose coupling between objects (the opposite is generally called a spaghetti code).
 Loose coupling allows for more modular and maintainable code.